 Beth Wurtmann, Board of Trustees member

 Felice Karlitz; Director of School – ex officio

 The current committees are:

 Governance – This committee assists the school with policy development, compliance and creating best practices to follow.

-Development – This committee identifies new sources of financial support by way of donors, grants and other charitable initiatives.
-The Development Committee provides guidance to fundraising and awareness events and helps to secure major gifts for the school.
+Development – The Development Committee provides guidance to fundraising and awareness events, and supports efforts to secure major gifts for the school.

 Finance – This committee stewards the fiscal health of the school, monitors expenses and income, and assists with budget projections and other financial matters.

 Marketing – This committee works to increase the public awareness of the school through various advertising initiatives.